VaradBelwalkar/helpful-tutorials/AWS/S3/s3-buckets.md

 Here, S3 is an object storage, meaning simply you store files and folders under a bucket, and that is all, hence it is also called as flat storage, as it doesn't involve any file system.

-Here is an overview of S3 storage given by network kings:
+Here is an overview of S3 storage given by network kings youtube session:

 ![image](https://github.com/VaradBelwalkar/helpful-tutorials/assets/86964576/bdecdc6c-c89f-4ae9-852f-5f38cd465271)